pinDeliver/pinDeliver-api/docfx_project/articles/crud_customer/search_customer.md

 # Search customer

 Used to search for a customer.
-Two search parameters is needed
+Two search parameters are needed

 ### Endpoint
 ```